TobikoData/sqlmesh/docs/reference/cli.md

                               fixture will be created under the test directory and the file name will be inferred based on the test's name.
   -n, --name TEXT             The name of the test that will be created.
+By
+                              default, it's inferred based on the model's name.
   --help                      Show this message and exit.
 ```